 How it works...

 In step 1, you create a new remoting session using the session name WinPSCompatSession.
-This step creates no output, but it does create a remoting session to a Windows PowerShell endpoint.
-PowerShell 7 holds the name of the endpoint which New-PSSesison uses, unless you specify an alternate configuration name when you create the new remoting session.
+This step produces no output, but it does create a remoting session to a Windows PowerShell endpoint.
+PowerShell 7 holds the name of the endpoint which New-PSSessison uses, unless you use the parameter -ConfigurationName to specify an alternate configuration name when you create the new remoting session.

 In step 2, you run the Get-Module cmdlet to return the modules currently loaded in the remoting session you established in step 1.
 PowerShell generates no output for this step, indicating that there are no modules so far imported into the remoting session.